tanfonto/storx/README.md

 ##### actions

-In contrast to popular store libraries, `Storx` actions represent actual transformations rather then intents or descriptors.
+In contrast to popular state management libraries, `Storx` actions represent actual transformations rather then intents or descriptors.
 This decision has obvious flexibility / granularity implications but also helps reducing boilerplate and overall complexity.
-It's a simplicity-oriented tradeoff but the main principle is to serve as a lightweight [scan](http://reactivex.io/documentation/operators/scan.html) operator wrapper and RxJS pipeline rather than custom state management implementation.
+It's a simplicity-oriented tradeoff but the main driver for this design is to serve as a lightweight [scan](http://reactivex.io/documentation/operators/scan.html) operator wrapper and RxJS pipeline rather than custom state management implementation.

 ##### state calculation

-Because of how `Storx` defines actions it does not distinguish an explicit `reducer` layer.
+Because of how `Storx` defines actions it does not need an explicit `reducer` layer.
 Whatever gets dispatched to the store will implicitly transform the state and emit the result to subscribers.